Custom Logger Java: Advanced GroupDocs Redaction Logging

 Overview

 Advanced logging captures detailed information about operations performed on documents, making troubleshooting and optimization easier.
-Using a custom ILogger
+Using a custom logger java gives you full control over what gets logged and how errors are reported.

 Step‑by‑Step Implementation